This document is also available in this non-normative format: diff to previous version

 error has been detected (reverse properties only support

-index-containers) and processing is aborted.@id
+index-containers) and processing is aborted.@id:

-key is not a string, an
+@id key is not a string, an

 invalid IRI mapping

-error has been detected and processing is aborted.@id
+error has been detected and processing is aborted.@id key for

 value, true for vocab,